ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 ~~~

+The Local Endpoint MUST be specified if the Preconnection is used to Listen()
+for incoming connections, but is OPTIONAL if it is used to Initiate()
+connections.
+The Remote Endpoint MUST be specified in the Preconnection is used
+to Initiate() connections, but is OPTIONAL if it is used to Listen() for
+incoming connections.

 \[NOTE: note also that framers and de-framers should be bound to the
 Preconnection object during pre-establishment, forward-reference
 {{send-framing}} and {{receive-framing}}]